Claude · ChatGPT · Professional Use

 I want to be careful with this piece, because these comparisons usually devolve into fan-service.
 Someone picks a benchmark that flatters their preferred tool, publishes a chart, and calls it settled.

-What I'm describing is something narrower and, I think, more useful: a specific set of behaviors where Claude consistently outperforms ChatGPT in professional use.
+What follows is something narrower and more useful: a specific set of behaviors where Claude consistently outperforms ChatGPT in professional use.
 Not on contrived tests.
-In actual sessions — the kind that involve long documents, careful judgment, and stakes you care about.
+In actual sessions, the kind that involve long documents, careful judgment, and stakes you care about.

-I'll also tell you where ChatGPT wins.
+And yes, where ChatGPT wins too.
 Because it does.

 Why this comparison is hard to make fairly